StatCan/cae-eac/docs/en/AzureVirtualDesktop.md

 1. Can I copy and paste from the OZ Laptop to my virtual machine?

+    Yes you are able to copy from the OZ laptop to the virtual desktop.

 2. Can I take screenshots?

+    Yes you are able to take screenshots.

 3. Do I have admin privilege?